 Biodiversity

 The Southern Lakes Sanctuary contains a diverse range of indigenous fauna including high alpine species, forest birds, braided river birds, wetland birds, bats, and a high diversity of lizards.
-Among these are many threatened and at-risk species, including 17 species of bird and 5 species of lizard.
+Among these are many threatened and at-risk species, including 17 species of birds, five species of lizards and one bat species.

 By definition, none of these species are safe, and there is a significant risk that several will be lost forever, at current levels of protection.
-The Southern Lakes Sanctuary will do its upmost to protect all of these species.
+The Southern Lakes Sanctuary is doing its utmost to protect all of these species.

 Threatened Species